 Advantages of Pumping Colostrum Before Birth

-- A premature baby can receive the colostrum through a feeding tube to support their growth and immune function as they grow
+• If your baby arrives early, they can receive the colostrum through a feeding tube to support their growth and immune function

 When in doubt, ask your physician about what you're able to do.
-They can consider your medical conditions and determine your risk with early pumping.
+They can consider your medical conditions and determine if there is any risk with early pumping.

 Can You Pump Before Giving Birth?